pazadam/VIA-TARIQ/README.md

 ### Output

 Due to storage limitations, only two output files are included in the repository (folder ***output***), as the FETE LCPs have total size of several GB.
-For the full dataset see Zenodo repository.
+For more comprehensive dataset see Zenodo repository (<https://doi.org/10.5281/zenodo.16273367>).

 -   **n_pdi_comparison.tiff**